mwri/mimock/README.md

 a module exports a function, this can't be done... so the function is wrapped regardless so that later a call to `lib.e(undefined)` will work as well as `lib.e('name_of_function')`.

-## NodeJS and browser usage

-The module wrapping functionality is not available in the browser but all other features are compatible.

-## Build

-run `npm install` to install the dev/build dependencies, and `grunt build` to build.

-This will build `dist/mimock.js` and run the unit tests in a webpack bundle using Chrome, and again via mocha.

-Running `grunt watch_dev` will invoke the most light weight possible file watch lint build and test cycle (using mocha).
-Running `grunt watch_full` will watch for file changes and do a full build including coverage reports.